deepakpanickar/simple-train-tracker/README.md

+# 🚀 Quick Start Guide

-# Once you have cloned the repo, run the following to start the expo application
+Once you have cloned the repo, run the following to start the expo application:

 ```bash
 # Uninstall old global expo-cli and install a new if not already done